Manchester Metrolink

-Manchester Metrolink is a tram/light rail system in Greater Manchester, England.
+Manchester Metrolink (Note: The system is branded Metrolink.
+The Department for Transport refers to the system as Manchester Metrolink, an alternative unofficial name.
+It is defined in Acts of Parliament and Byelaws as the Greater Manchester Light Rapid Transit System and sometimes unofficially called Greater Manchester Metrolink.) is a tram and light rail system in Greater Manchester, England.
 The network has 99 stops along 64 mi of standard-gauge route, making it the most extensive light rail system in the United Kingdom.
 Over the 2024/25 financial year, 46 million passenger journeys were made on the system.

 Metrolink is owned by the public body Transport for Greater Manchester (TfGM) and is part of the region's Bee Network.
-It is operated and maintained under contract by a Keolis/Amey consortium.
+It is operated and maintained under contract by KeolisAmey.

-The network consists of eight lines which radiate from Manchester city centre to termini at Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, Manchester Airport, Rochdale and the Trafford Centre.
-It runs on a mixture of on-street track shared with other traffic; reserved track sections segregated from other traffic, and converted former railway lines.
+The network consists of eight lines, which radiate from Manchester city centre to termini at Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, Manchester Airport, Rochdale and the Trafford Centre.
+It runs on a mixture of on-street track shared with other traffic, reserved track sections segregated from other traffic, and converted former railway lines.

-Metrolink is operated by a fleet of 147 high-floor Bombardier M5000 light rail vehicles.
-Each of the nine Metrolink routes runs five trams per hour in each direction; stops with more than one route running through it will have trams arriving more frequently.
-Services on busier lines operate as "doubles": two tram vehicles coupled together.
+Metrolink is operated by a fleet of 147 high-floor Bombardier M5000 light rail vehicles, first introduced in 2009.
+Each of the nine routes runs five trams per hour in each direction; stops with more than one route running through it will have trams arriving more frequently.
+Services on busier lines operate as doubles, which are two trams coupled together.

 A light rail system for Greater Manchester emerged from the failure of the 1970s Picc-Vic tunnel scheme to obtain central government funding.
 A light-rail scheme was proposed in 1982 as the least expensive rail-based transport solution for Manchester city centre and the surrounding Greater Manchester metropolitan area.
 Government approval was granted in 1988, and the network began operating services between Bury Interchange and on 6 April 1992.
 Metrolink became the United Kingdom's first modern street-running rail system; the 1885-built Blackpool tramway being the only first-generation tram system in the UK that had survived up to Metrolink's creation.

-Expansion of Metrolink has been a critical strategy of transport planners in Greater Manchester, who have overseen its development in successive projects, known as Phases 1, 2, 3a, 3b, 2CC, and Trafford Park.
+Expansion of Metrolink has been a critical strategy of transport planners in Greater Manchester, who have overseen its development in successive projects, known as Phases 1, 2, 3a, 3b, 2CC and Trafford Park.

 The latest extension, the Trafford Park Line from to The Trafford Centre, opened on 22 March 2020.
 The Greater Manchester Combined Authority has proposed numerous further expansions of the network, including the addition of tram-train technology to extend Metrolink services onto local heavy-rail lines.